Tag: Relationship Advice

 There is an irony to this.

-When we are happy, inspired, successful, and fun without her giving us sex the sooner her season changes.
+When we are happy, inspired, successful, and fun without her giving us sex, the sooner her season changes.

 If you struggle to know when her light is green, read my article 6 Signs She Wants You To Be More Bold In The Bedroom“.

-Women are not attracted to horny, sexually frustrated men but they are attracted to sexy men.
+Women are not attracted to horny, sexually frustrated men.

-Horny men can’t handle discomfort.
+Horny, sexually frustrated men can’t handle discomfort.

 Sexy men face discomfort.

-Horny men act impulsively.
+Horny, sexually frustrated men act impulsively.

 Sexy men act deliberately.